jalsarraf0/ai-chat-cli/README.md

 The interface adapts to any terminal size and chooses a light or dark theme based on `$COLORTERM`.
 Set `NO_COLOR=1` to disable ANSI colours entirely.

+## Getting Help
+Run `ai-chat --help` to list all commands and global options.
+Use `ai-chat <command> --help` for command-specific flags or `man ai-chat` for a full manual page.

 ---

 ## Commands